 A number of further monitors were constructed for the three series.
 They sometimes appeared in more than one series, but overall less frequently than the three main models of which more than just one or two copies seemed to exist.

-The following analysis is limited to the desktop monitors of TNG and its alien variants, including the additional devices developed for the series and the TNG movies.
+The following analysis is limited to the standard desktop monitors of TNG and its alien variants, including the additional devices developed for the series and the TNG movies.

 The numerous variations of the this type of monitor will be scrutinized, including the frequent "upgrades" of the Federation model over the years as well as re-painted or otherwise modified props that served as monitors of various alien civilizations.
 Furthermore we will occasionally draw attention to bloopers and oddities pertaining to the look and operation of desktop monitors.
 New HD screen caps are shown unless a distinction of the original TV episode and the Blu-ray release is useful.

 It is possible to distinguish two basic color variants of the TNG Federation monitor.
 The black model is visible in the captain's ready room and in the crew quarters of Riker and Data, to name a few typical examples.
 The white variant shows up mainly in sickbay, as well as in Counselor Troi's quarters and her office.
-There are certainly exceptions to this rule of thumb which will be pointed out in the following.
+There are exceptions to this rule of thumb, which will be pointed out in the following.

 1.1 TNG: Encounter at Farpoint